cozy/cozy-libs/packages/cozy-app-publish/README.md

 - Publish
 - Merge it on master

-Exemple: You have to hot fix Drive.
+Example: You have to hot fix Drive.
 The current `stable` version of Drive is : 1.45.0.
 Master is on 1.47.0.

 - Then you need to fetch release/1.45.0
 - Create a branch from this release: git checkout -b release/1.45.1